Money is, by definition,

 PC

-These lightweight freebie editors should not be overlooked entirely.
+This lightweight freebie editor should not be overlooked entirely.
 For quick edits and changes there’s no need for the big guns.

 MPEG Streamclip